Hey everyone, welcome to my TedX Vienna 2019 event review.

 It is a cool educational tool for kids to play within geography classes.
 The question is how much does it cost.

 Other exhibitions were not that impressive.
-There was an HR portal, a company selling smart home appliances and finally, a self-help affirmation website, that will send you a weekly newsletter with a curated list of topics worth to share.
+There was an HR portal, a company selling smart home appliances, and finally, a self-help affirmation website, that will send you a weekly newsletter with a curated list of topics worth sharing.

 When I asked, why they focus only on the Austrian market, they shrugged their shoulders.
 I like their entrepreneurial spirit, but they will fail.
 These kinds of websites have much bigger potential by targeting an international audience.
 We will see.